pipe2k27/Felipes-spotify-playlist-maker/README.md

 Some Rework could be done to authentication, and add some Database to persist data insted of using localstorage, or redux state management

+Some things are hard coded, tokens are exposed in env

 But for the purpose of this test we will use the very basics

 ### `npm start`